JPatel87/blossoming-bouquets/README.md

 The logo image has been created using a [Canva](https://www.canva.com/en_gb/) template.
 It was chosen to convey the purpose of the site; flower bouquets, in a minamalistic manner.
 The same image has been used to generate a favicon for the site, which was created using [Favicon.io](https://favicon.io/favicon-converter/).

-The hero image and the bouquet images used for the site have been sourced from [Pexels](https://www.pexels.com/).
+The hero image, bouquet images and post images used for the site have been sourced from [Pexels](https://www.pexels.com/).

 The hero image was selected as it effectively portrays to the user the intent of the site and fits in well with the site colour scheme.
 The bouquet images selected, have all have been taken on a dark grey background (other than wedding bouquet images) and in the same pose, which adds a level of consistency to the site.
-Blog post images were also sourced from Pexels, to suit the theme of the blog post.

 The default "Image coming soon" image was sourced from [Freepix](https://www.freepik.com).